yolstatrisch/akeum-compiler-c/README.md

 # akeum-compiler-c
 akeum (악음) is my attempt at reviving Choon, a Turing complete esoteric programming language made by Stephen Sykes back in 2002.
+More information about Choon is found on this [web archive](https://web.archive.org/web/20160316172205/http://www.stephensykes.com/choon/choon.html).

 In the words of the original creator himself, he describes the language as: